 FOR IMMEDIATE RELEASE

-WASHINGTON, DC – Halifax International Security Forum announced today that the 9th annual Halifax International Security Forum will take place November 17-19, 2017 in Halifax, Nova Scotia.
+WASHINGTON, DC – Halifax International Security Forum announced today that the 10th annual Halifax International Security Forum will take place on November 16-18, 2018 in Halifax, Nova Scotia.

-The annual Forum brings together individuals who are on the ground facing consequential local threats, writers who challenge and influence the world’s thinking on security, and democratic decision-makers from over 70 countries who make the tough choices.
+Hosted by Canada’s Minister of National Defence, and featuring defense ministers from across the democratic world and a bipartisan Congressional Delegation from the United States, the Forum brings together individuals who are on the ground facing consequential local threats, writers who challenge and influence the world’s thinking on security, and democratic decision-makers from over 90 countries.

 Halifax International Security Forum is an independent, non-profit, non-partisan organization based in Washington, DC.
 The Forum is made possible by the generous support of its partners, including the Government of Canada and the Halifax Canada Club.